Armored Vehicles

 BRDM-2MB BekasFollow-on Russian modernization

-The MS modernization keeps the BRDM-2 turret weapon set, pairing the vehicle with the KPV/KPVT heavy machine-gun family.
+The MS modernization keeps the BRDM-2 turret weapon set, pairing the vehicle with KPV/KPVT heavy machine-gun and PKT coaxial machine-gun families.

 AmmunitionAmmunition typeFiring evidence